CS2103AUG2016-T16-C3/addressbook-level4/docs/DeveloperGuide.md

 > The command execution can affect the `Model` (e.g. adding a task) and/or raise events.

-Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("delete 1")` API call.<br><br>
+Given below is the Sequence Diagram for interactions within the `Logic` component for the `execute("add Name")` API call.<br><br>

 <p align="center"><img src="images/DeleteTaskSdForLogic.png" width="800"><br>